zynayumi/libzynayumi/README.md

 ### Why can't I hear any difference between the YM2149 and AY-3-8910?

-The difference has to do with the mapping of the 16 possible volume levels to their corresponding dBs, and yes it is subtle.
+The difference is subtle and has to do with

+1. The mapping of the 16 possible volume levels to their corresponding dBs.

-There is another difference having to do with the clock of the soundchip.
-Unfortunately, for technical reasons within the ayumi code that I do not understand, I wasn't able to set the correct clock to the AY-3-8910 (4 MHz) or the YM2149 (8 MHz).
-Instead the clock is the same for both modes and is set to 2 MHz.
-A better solution is welcome if you have one.
+2. The frequency of the clock, 2MHz for the YM2149 (Atari ST) and 1MHz for AY-3-8910 (Amdstrad CPC).
+This affects the noise period and the legacy mode tuning.

+The YM2149 (Atari ST) was mono while the AY-3-8910 (Amstrad CPC) was stereo, but here stereo is supported in both modes.
+One can always disable stereo with the *Pan0* to *Pan2* parameters.

 ### Why do I hear a ringing in my ears?